tomgooch/windy-plugin-soarcalc/ReadMe.md

 ## Change Log

+### 1.3.6

+This release addresses unfortunate interactions between SoarCalc and the 'detail' and 'picker' plugins with a focus on making sure that the user is never confused by the presence of 2 active markers on the map surface.

+- The picker is now closed when the SoarCalc marker is moved away from the picker marker.

+- **Mobile only:** SoarCalc now closes the 'detail' plugin when it is opened as a result of clicking on a label.
+This is simply so that the behaviour is the same whether the user clicks on empty space on the map or on the label.

+- **Desktop only:** SoarCalc now follows the 'detail' plugin indirectly via the value of 'detailLocation' rather than by subscribing to the singleClick event.
+This avoids the presence of 2 markers at very similar but not identical locations.

 ### 1.3.5

 The most important change in this release is that SoarCalc interacts properly with the "Search location" window.
 It also contains the following changes...